nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 You'll notice that not everything is working here:

   - The curly brackets are missing in the first indented code block.
-  - The math font is a little small?
-Particularly the
+  - The math font is a really small, particularly the

     > every _a_ in